 Aetiology

-- Vascular/lymphatic spread and transformation of tissues in regions such as the vagina, cervix, bladder, lungs, and brain.
+- Vascular or lymphatic spread and transformation of tissue in locations such as the vagina, cervix, bladder, lungs, and brain.

-- Most deposits are found in the pelvis, and endometriosis is estrogen-dependent, responding to menstrual hormonal changes.
+- Most endometriotic deposits are found in the pelvis.
+Endometriosis is estrogen-dependent and responds to hormonal fluctuations during the menstrual cycle.

 Clinical Presentation

-- Pelvic pain, dysmenorrhea (painful periods), dyspareunia (painful intercourse).
+- Pelvic pain, dysmenorrhea (painful periods), and dyspareunia (painful intercourse).

-- Heavy menstrual bleeding, infertility, haemoptysis, epistaxis, bowel and bladder symptoms.
+- Heavy menstrual bleeding, infertility, haemoptysis, epistaxis, and bowel or bladder symptoms.

-- Pelvic tenderness, though examination findings may be normal.
+- Pelvic tenderness on examination, although findings may often be normal.

 Investigations

-- Lab tests: FBC, U&E, LFTs, pregnancy test if applicable.
+- Laboratory tests: FBC, U&Es, LFTs, and pregnancy test if applicable.

 - Imaging: Transvaginal ultrasound scan (USS).